reduxjs/reselect/README.md

 ### Accessing React Props in Selectors

-| In the following section we are going to work with a extended version of our app that supports multiple Todo Lists.
-The code needed to accomplish this is not shown here and is left as an exercise to the reader.
+| In the following section we are going to work with a hypothetical extended version of our app that supports multiple Todo Lists.

 So far we have only seen selectors receive the Redux store state as an argument, but a selector can receive props too.